-Importantly, our model predicts that these distortions are not generic, but instead arise from the difficulty of comparing options to prices.
-As such, our model generates the novel prediction that one can \textit{reverse} these distortions by manipulating tradeoffs in the valuation task.
-Suppose that instead of valuing lotteries against certain payments, our decision-maker is tasked with valuing certain payments against lotteries: assessing the payoff probability $p$ that makes $l$ indifferent to $\$w\in[0,\overline{w}]$ for sure.
-The pull-to-center distortions that produce classic probability weighting in certainty equivalents now generate the \textit{opposite} pattern in this paradigm: low certain payments are overvalued and high certain payments are undervalued, causing the agent to appear risk-averse over low probabilities and risk-seeking over high probabilities.
-Moreover, our model predicts that hyperbolic discounting can also be reversed by similarly inverting the role of the price list and the option being valued.
+Importantly, these distortions are not fixed biases in our model, but instead arise from tradeoffs in comparing options to prices.
+As such, our framework not only provides foundations for complexity-based accounts of patterns like probability weighting, but also explains why these patterns are often unstable across choice settings.
+Suppose that instead of valuing lotteries against certain payments, the decision-maker values certain payments against lotteries: assessing the payoff probability $p$ that makes $l$ indifferent to $\$w\in[0,\overline{w}]$ for sure.
+The pull-to-center effects that produce probability weighting in certainty equivalents here generate the \textit{opposite} pattern: low (high) certain payments are overvalued (undervalued), which helps explain documented inconsistencies between the valuation methods \citep{feldman_certain_2024}.
+Furthermore, the same mechanism operates in intertemporal choice, yielding the novel prediction that hyperbolic discounting can be reversed by similarly inverting the valuation task.

-Since these pull-to-center distortions affect valuations but not direct choice, our model predicts systematic inconsistencies between these two modes of eliciting preferences.
-As such, our model straightforwardly rationalizes documented preference reversals in lottery choice: cases where subjects favor lower-risk options when choosing between lotteries, yet exhibit the opposite preference in their valuations of those lotteries; through the same logic, the model generates similar reversals in intertemporal choice.
-The model also predicts that these reversals can be eliminated by manipulating the relative ease of comparing each option to prices -- specifically by changing the numeraire against which options are valued.\\
+Since these pull-to-center distortions affect valuations but not direct choice, our framework can also explain puzzling inconsistencies between valuation and choice, such as the well-documented preference reversal phenomenon in lottery choice \citep{tversky_anomalies_1990}, where risk preferences seemingly flip across direct choice and valuations, as well as similar reversals in intertemporal choice.
+Taken at face value, these reversals challenge the existence of stable preferences.
+Our model instead rationalizes them as expressions of the same underlying preferences, under tradeoff-driven noise.
+Here, the model also makes the novel prediction that these reversals can be \textit{eliminated} by manipulating the relative ease of comparing each option to prices---specifically by changing the numeraire against which options are valued. \\